top of page

 The verb 'demolish' has an etymology rooted in Latin.
 It is derived from the Latin word 'demoliri,' which is a combination of 'de' meaning 'completely' and 'moliri' meaning 'to build' or 'to construct.'
 Therefore, the etymology of 'demolish' conveys the idea of 'completely undoing' or 'tearing down' something that was previously constructed.
 It accurately describes the action of destroying or dismantling a structure, building, or object to the point of rendering it in ruins.
 The word 'demolish' has retained its connection to the concept of complete destruction, reflecting its Latin origins where 'demoliri' signified the act of tearing down or razing to the ground.

-Quiz: Find the meaning of demolish
+Find the correct meaning of the verb demolish:

 Try Again!